1995JunCui/TingChen_NATURE_2025/README.md

 R 4.4.2
 ### Installation guide
 install.packages(c("Seurat","dplyr","patchwork","tidyverse","DoubletFinder","readxl","ggplot2"))
+On a normal desktop computer with standard internet speed, the installation of these packages typically takes 2 hours.
 ### Instruction for use
 The analysis workflow is divided into three separate R scripts, each corresponding to a specific cell type analysis.
 All scripts contain detailed inline comments to explain key steps and parameters: scRNAseq_total cell.R